fredclausen/nixos/README.md

 > [!WARNING]
 > There are a few non-nixy things here.
 For instance, development packages are installed system wide.
 This is done to make lazygit work, as well as a few other random things that needed access to system development packages.
+>
+> Additionally, all of those optional steps (or most of them, anyway) probably should be automagically configured declaratively.
+I mean, that's why we're using Nix.

 ## Provided Packages